- The standard deduction is a set amount taxpayers can deduct from earned income on their taxes.

 Many filers choose the standard deduction, but others may opt for an itemized deduction and send in a Schedule A IRS form alongside their Form 1040 or 1040-SR. The decision to proceed with standard versus itemized deductions should be made after evaluating your situation with a financial professional.

 Standard deductions vary depending on your filing status, meaning married couples, single filers and qualifying widows each have their own deduction for income tax purposes.
-The table below breaks down deductions by filing status and tax year, according to the IRS.
+The table below breaks down deductions by filing status and tax year (2022 and 2023), according to the IRS.

 Deductions differ depending on marital status, how you decide to file (if married or as head of household) or if you’re a qualifying surviving spouse.